Introduction

 Step 2: Identify Transformation Opportunities

-With current-state understanding established, systematically identify where transformation will deliver maximum value.
+With current-state understanding established, the next step is to systematically identify where transformation will deliver maximum value.

 The Value-Feasibility Matrix